 “Until your reason to succeed is bigger than your problem(s), you will continue to struggle with your weight” was the sage advice I’d been given and passed on to my client Sandra during one of our training sessions.

-I’m sure she was getting tired of me constantly repeating this line to her but no more tired that I was of listening to all her reasons why she did not have the time to exercise.
+I’m sure she was getting tired of me constantly repeating this line to her, but honestly, I was also growing tired of hearing all her reasons why she did not have the time to exercise.

 “You don’t know my life” she bemoaned.
-“I wake up at 5:00 am prepare lunches, make breakfast, iron clothes, get the kids organized for school and leave the house for 7:00 am.
-After work I make dinner, help with homework, do some of my charity work and barely have enough time to talk to my husband let along anything else.
+“I wake up at 5:00 a.m. to prepare lunches, make breakfast, iron clothes, get the kids organized for school and leave the house by 7:00 am.
+After work, I make dinner, help with homework, do some of my charity work, and barely have enough time to talk to my husband, let along anything else.
 Where am I supposed to find time to exercise?”

-“Your why—why is being in good healthy important to you?”
-Until your ‘why’ is more compelling than the list of the responsibilities that you mentioned, then you will never be able to justify why exercising should take priority in your life and other responsibilities will continue to crowd it out.
+“Your why—why is being in good health important to you?
+Until your ‘why’ is more compelling than the list of the responsibilities that you mentioned, then you will never be able to justify why exercising should take priority in your life and other responsibilities will continue to crowd it out.”

-If you’re like Sandra and can’t seem to make the time to exercise, ask yourself the same question, what’s your why?
+If you’re like Sandra and can’t seem to make the time to exercise, ask yourself the same question—what’s my ‘why’?